django/deps/draft/table_value_expression.rst

    #   title -> CharField()
    #   body -> TextField()

 To solve this, this proposal introduces a ``CompositeField``.
-This acts as a lightweight composite output field designed specifically for describing multi-column expression/query output, rather than acting as a concrete database model field.
+This acts as a lightweight composite output field designed specifically for describing multi-column expression or query output, rather than as a concrete database model field.

 This distinction matters because the ORM must preserve Django's existing lookup behavior.
-By wrapping the output in a ``CompositeField``, if ``posts__title`` resolves to a ``CharField``, then all normal text lookups and transforms (like ``__icontains``) will automatically continue to work as expected.
+By wrapping the output in a ``CompositeField``, if ``posts__title`` resolves to a ``CharField``, then normal text lookups and transforms such as ``__icontains`` continue to work.

 Handling multi-column sources
 -----------------------------